 Can Ants See?

-Most ants, apart from the blind subterraneans can see through a visual system composed of compound eyes and ocelli which detects movement, light, and color.
+Most ant species can see.
+Ants generally have a visual system composed of compound eyes and ocelli.
+These allow them to detect movement, light, and color.

 That said, their vision isn’t as developed as ours.
 Some ants even have no eyes at all and are completely blind.

 Check out this article to learn more about ants and their vision.